an autobiographical sketch

-After suffering through the economic recession of 2007–2008—glad for some European clients that kept me in business for a while and a few clients in Australia that helped even longer—and working to start up a small niche publisher, I made another location change: back to Raleigh and the Museum of History!
+After suffering through the economic recession of 2007–2008—glad for some European clients that kept me in business for a while and a few clients in Australia that helped even longer—and working to start up a small niche publishing company, I made another location change: back to Raleigh and the Museum of History!

 The journey continues